• Low Carbon, 'Zero Waste' Exhibition Stands

 Hello there!

-We are an award winning event management agency with years of experience in creating, managing and delivering amazing sustainable and climate neutral/net zero corporate events, conferences, awards dinners, exhibitions and eco-friendly exhibition stands.
+We’re an award-winning event management agency with a proven track record in creating, managing, and delivering exceptional net-zero corporate events, conferences, awards dinners, and exhibitions.

-We also provide a consultancy service, working with marketing agencies, corporate event managers, and exhibition & conference organisers, sharing our expertise so that they can reduce the carbon footprint of their own events.
+Alongside event delivery, we offer consultancy services for marketing agencies, corporate event managers, and exhibition & conference organisers.
+By sharing our specialist knowledge, we help others reduce the carbon footprint of their own events with practical, measurable solutions.

-We are the first (and, so far, only) UK event company to be awarded the coveted ESGmark for our pioneering work in the field of sustainable events.
+Proudly, we were the first UK event company to achieve the coveted ESGmark® in recognition of our pioneering work in sustainable event management.

 What do we do?

-Whether it’s an international conference with thousands of delegates or a small company meeting, an exhibition covering multiple halls or just a hotel ballroom; a lavish awards dinner or a company lunch; or an eye-catching eco-friendly exhibition stand, we’ve got you covered!
+Whether you’re hosting an international conference for thousands of delegates or an intimate company meeting, an exhibition spanning multiple halls or a single hotel ballroom, a glamorous awards dinner or a relaxed company lunch — even an eye-catching low-carbon, “zero-waste” exhibition stand — we have the expertise to make it happen.

 You might choose to make your event sustainable because of your organisation's 'Environmental, Social and Governance (ESG)' commitments;

-or that over three quarters of event visitors want to understand the carbon footprint implications of attending before they decide to go or not;
+or that over 75% of event visitors want to understand the carbon footprint implications of attending before they decide to go or not;

 or it might simply be because reducing waste saves money